long-schlong-gang/codename_bonkhonagahoogs/DOCS/Dialogue.md

 This is a 16-bit number

 ### Nodes
-Each dialogue is broken into nodes/pages, which just represent a single back and forth interaction.
+Each dialogue is broken into nodes, which just represent a single back and forth interaction.
 E.g.:

 ```